SGiel/social-network-api/README.md

 ## Installation
   Clone the repository to your terminal.
 Intall Node.js and MongoDB to your terminal.
-Install Mongoose, Sequelize, Express to the root of your project directory.
+Install Mongoose, Sequelize and Express to the root of your project directory.
 To start the server to run the application, type npm start from the root of your directory.
 You can use Insomnia Core to run the Get, Post, Put and Delete methods on the data.

 ## Usage
   [Link to Social Network API  walk-through video](https://drive.google.com/file/d/1buCVRwGDz6m-R4o1z1zO3sq41ZahGIbW/view?usp=sharing)